Your Eyes: More Than Just The Window To Your Soul

 - Wear sunglasses outdoors that block UV and blue-ray light, the type of sunlight that may cause eye damage.

-Please, always be sure to talk to your eye doctor about any family history of vision loss or AMD so you can be tested for the condition.
+As always, be sure to talk to your eye doctor about any family history of AMD so you can be tested for the condition.

 Comfort Keepers®: In Home Care With Compassion

-If you’d like to learn more about how to prevent senior vision loss and AMD, how Comfort Keepers® can help support seniors with vision impairments, or if you’d like to schedule your free in home consultation, please contact us online anytime or call us at (484) 306-3083.
+If you’d like to learn more about senior eye health, our in home senior care services, or if you would like to schedule your free care consultation, please contact us online anytime or call us.